Relative Perturbation Theory for Quadratic Hermitian Eigenvalue Problem: Numerical examples

 \section{Numerical examples}

-In this section the perturbation bounds for regular Hermitian QEPs given in Section~\ref{Sec4} will be illustrated by several numerical examples.
-The bound for hyperbolic QEPs given in \cite{TruMio} can be considered as a special case here, but as a main advantage, the new bound can be applied on the systems which are no longer overdamped.
-Although the new bound is restricted just on regular Hermitian QEPs, its solution is required in different mechanical systems, which are described by nonsingular Hermitian mass $M$ and stiffness $K$ matrices, and any Hermitian damping matrix $C$.
-In the following numerical examples, we will compare the new bound with the bound given in \cite[Theorem~7]{TruMio}, which is detailedly
+In this section, the perturbation bounds for regular Hermitian QEPs given in Section~\ref{Sec4} will be illustrated by several numerical examples.
+Compared to the bound for hyperbolic QEPs given in \cite{TruMio}, which can be considered as a special case here, the new bound is not restricted to overdamped systems, and can be applied to different mechanical systems described by nonsingular Hermitian mass $M$, nonsingular Hermitian stiffness $K$, and Hermitian damping $C$.